Actively Recruiting

 • Not covered by provincial health insurance plan

-• Consulted for a similar problem in the previous 30 days
+• Consulted for a similar problem within the previous 30 days

 • Living in a long-term healthcare facility or incarcerated